Maismaus/Maismaus.github.io/content/posts/toptips.md

 ### 2. Use inline snippet to return snippet contents back to a page

-Similar to `dissolve container`, you can right click a snippet and select `inline snippet` to quickly put all snippet contents back on a page directly.
+Similar to `dissolve container`, you can right click a snippet and select `inline snippet` to put all snippet contents back on a page instantly.

 ![Remove a snippet quickly by selecting inline snippet](/posts/images/toptipsinlinesnippet.png)

-### 3. Use set as return value to quickly configure the return value
+### 3. Quickly set the return value in a microflow

 I used to select the entity to return from a microflow by:
 - Double clicking the End event